 Reef and swimming day

-Los C贸banos works well for travelers who want more than a beach stop.
+Los Cóbanos works well for travelers who want more than a beach stop.
 It combines rocky reef habitat, marine life, and a swimming-and-nature rhythm that feels different from a pure surf break.

-If you are searching for snorkeling in El Salvador, Los C贸banos is one of the strongest nature-focused options on the Pacific coast.
-Victor helps travelers decide if the sea, tide, and visibility make the day worth it.
+If you are searching for snorkeling in El Salvador, Los Cóbanos is one of the strongest nature-focused options on the Pacific coast.
+It is worth a visit year-round, but Victor helps travelers decide how the sea, tide, and visibility look that day.

 This page is built for people comparing reef access, swimming conditions, and the value of local guidance on an El Salvador itinerary.

-Los C贸banos works well for travelers who want more than a beach stop.
+Los Cóbanos works well for travelers who want more than a beach stop.
 It combines rocky reef habitat, marine life, and a swimming-and-nature rhythm that feels different from a pure surf break.

 Snorkeling here depends on tide and sea state.
 Victor helps visitors decide what is realistic instead of guessing from generic travel advice.